dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 Model 4 of the sampler: Combine the randomizer with a randomizer on the processes to sample (10% sample over time) This appears to have resolved the sampling contention and will be used for the process hyper-scaling.

+Randomize the process in which to sample and also randomize when that random sample is taken during the execution time.
+This minimizes logging contention when processes are massivvely scaled and has been tested for such.

+The benefits are:

+Selective sampling: Only a random 10% of processes log detailed metrics, which avoids overwhelming the disk and CPU.

+The 10% probability is configurable

+Randomized delay: Prevents log spikes and contention by staggering when metrics are collected.

+The randomized delay interval is also configurable.
+It is based upon typical large scale process execution times for this particular python module

+Thread-safe sampling: The sampler runs in a separate thread and joins cleanly, ensuring no orphaned threads.

+Context-managed benchmarking: Clean start/end logging with CPU and swap usage, wrapped around any function.

 Here is the revised code:

 ```